We establish solid and mutually beneficial relationships with our suppliers that maximise long-term value for both parties.

 Axiata’s Procurement Policies are based on the following principles:

-The main functions in Coupa are:
+The main functions in Microsoft D365 are:

 Note: Files are in Adobe (PDF) format.